Culture & Tradition

 As the Cannes Film Festival once again draws the world’s gaze to the Riviera , it feels like the perfect moment to celebrate the unique bond between France and cinema .
 Whether you’re strolling through a Provençal…

 France is filled with charm and intrigue, from the busy streets of Paris to the scenic Bordeaux vineyards and the bee-filled lavender fields in Provence .
-In this article, we invite you to explore over a hundred fascinating…
+In this article, we invite you to explore over 100 fascinating…

-Beth, our resident expert and storyteller from the picturesque Tarn-et-Garonne, takes us on a festive journey through some of the delightful Christmas traditions in SW France .
-From unexpected culinary customs to regional…
+Beth, our resident expert and storyteller from the picturesque Tarn-et-Garonne, takes us on a festive journey through some of the delightful Christmas traditions in the heart of southwest France .
+From unexpected culinary…

 We’re a bit late posting this article, intended to be published last week, in November, désolé, it’s been a busy autumn here at my-french-house, particularly with American buyers .
 In this blog,…